NoorhanAbbas/RAGChatbots_Workshop2025/index.md

 By the end of the workshop, you will be able to:

-Develop a chatbot that uses educator-provided teaching materials (PDFs) as its knowledge base
+- Develop a chatbot that uses educator-provided teaching materials (PDFs) as its knowledge base

-Automatically generate a fully deployable chatbot application using Streamlit
+- Automatically generate a fully deployable chatbot application using Streamlit

-Integrate quantised Hugging Face models to run the chatbot efficiently in the browser
+- Integrate quantised Hugging Face models to run the chatbot efficiently in the browser

-Control the complexity level of responses and display source references for transparency
+- Control the complexity level of responses and display source references for transparency

-In addition, this workshop introduces students to core techniques in:
+In addition, this workshop introduces participants to core techniques in:

-Prompt engineering
+- Prompt engineering

-Retrieval-Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG)

-Working with Large Language Models (LLMs)
+- Working with Large Language Models (LLMs)

-Building front-end interfaces using the Streamlit API
+- Building front-end interfaces using the Streamlit API
 ---

 ## 🧰 Technologies Used